stevenleelawson/mooninitesite/_posts/2017-03-03-martyrobbins.md

 <img src="https://upload.wikimedia.org/wikipedia/en/c/c1/Dkc_snes_boxart.jpg"/>

 What comes to mind first, is Donkey Kong Country, possibly the most visually pleasing video game made for the Super Nintendo Entertainment System.
+As a boy, I even placed second in a competition in a special version of the game at the (now dead-as-disco) local Blockbuster.
+I was really motivated to get my Donkey and Diddy Kong on, (and Street Fighter II, of course) so I went to a video that my dev-hipster-friend Aram sent me on twitter on how to build a retro video game emulator using retropie.
 <img src="https://scontent-dft4-2.xx.fbcdn.net/v/t1.0-9/16938788_10208951281674947_2259758776705550138_n.jpg?oh=2613f7172232f58af43cd84e2f7e9b56&oe=593C653F"/>

-Now that there is the Tec-9, a crappy spray gun from South Miami.
-This gun is advertised as the most popular gun in American crime.
-Do you believe that shit?
-It actually says that in the little book that comes with it: the most popular gun in American crime.
-Like they're actually proud of that shit.
+The instructions CLAIMED I could buy everything I needed for $35, but it ended up being more like $60.
+Because I am a man of instant gratification, I didn't want to wait the few days that would be required if I had ordered it online.
+This meant my first visit to MicroCenter, out in the boons of the Denver Tech Center.

+MicroCenter is like a tiny BestBuy that is aimed at DIY nerdery.
+Outside of the internet, this is the only brick-and-mortar store one can travel to to buy raspberry pi's and arduinos.
+For the uninitiated ("But we are initiated, aren't we Bruce?") a raspberry pi is a very small computer that can be programmed in Linux for a variety of tasks, known intriguingly as the Internet of Things or IOT.
+Home automation, Nerf Turrents, simple robotics: the pi is very interesting to me because it turns untagible work (code) into tangible physicality!
+My tangible interests in this case being, to be able to play every game I had ever owned or rented from Blockbuster.

+So, here was my ingredients list, for how to bake a raspberry pi retro game emulator:

+  1. Raspberry Pi
+  2. Power source for pi
+  3. A case to protect the pi

+That's all I really needed from MicroCenter, but the complete recipe includes the following:

+  4. 1-2 ps3 controllers (plan on two if you want to rock Mortal Kombat or Street Fighter II or Mario Kart) (also, don't be a cheap-ass like I was and go off-brand; this presented itself with numerous configuration problems.
+Go ps3 or Go Home!)
+  5. HDMI cable

 <img src="https://scontent-dft4-2.xx.fbcdn.net/v/t1.0-9/17022478_10208951314835776_2213112353550773510_n.jpg?oh=5bc5ff2f1147d26044ddc6b20fd7646e&oe=596A1D95"/>